jimmc414/TAO/data_flow_diagram.md

 5. **User Notification and Summary:**
    - **Task Orchestrator -> User:** Notify the user about the completion of the process and provide a detailed execution summary.

-The enhancements and innovations focus on improving flexibility, efficiency, and robustness of the system, ensuring a more modular and maintainable architecture.
-The dynamic configuration management, enhanced step execution, comprehensive error handling, and efficient output management collectively contribute to a more effective Task Automation Orchestrator Agent.